Gurobi/gurobi-modelanalyzer/README.md

 # Getting a Gurobi License
 Alternatively to the bundled limited license, there are licenses that can handle models of all sizes.

-As a student or staff member of an academic institution you qualify for a free, full product license.
+As a student or staff member of an academic institution, you qualify for a free, full-product license.
 For more information, see:

 * https://www.gurobi.com/academia/academic-program-and-licenses/